Grant Application Guidelines for 2027 Projects

 To assist organizations in determining their project’s funding viability and to prepare an application, JCCC lists its basic decision-making guidelines below.
 These guidelines are used by the JCCC to review each grant application and to make funding recommendations.
 The JCCC:

-• Seeks to balance the allocation of monies to arts, heritage, and humanities projects based on the quality and diversity of grant applications it receives.
+Seeks to balance the allocation of monies to arts, heritage, and humanities projects based on the quality and diversity of grant applications it receives.

-• Values programs that increase awareness and appreciation of local cultural diversity and promote greater inclusivity of diverse artists, groups, and community members.
+Values programs that increase awareness and appreciation of local cultural diversity and promote greater inclusivity of diverse artists, groups, and community members.

-• Values “start-up funding” for smaller cultural entities that helps them become better established and engage in projects that serve their neighborhoods and communities.
+Values “start-up funding” for smaller cultural entities that helps them become better established and engage in projects that serve their neighborhoods and communities.

-• Provides some monies as a demonstration of local support to better position organizations for additional funding from larger foundations and grant-giving organizations.
+Provides some monies as a demonstration of local support to better position organizations for additional funding from larger foundations and grant-giving organizations.

 Grant Requirements (if your project/program application is funded this year)

-1. Organizations funded in 2023 for a 2024 project must submit the following grant report(s):
+1) Organizations funded in 2026 for a 2027 project must submit the following grant report(s):

-• All grantees’ projects must be completed by December 31, 2024, and a final report is due by January 15, 2025.
+All grantees’ projects must be completed by December 31, 2027, and a final report is due by January 14, 2028.

-2. All visual or oral publicity for a funded project must include the following acknowledgement: “Funded in part by the Jackson County Cultural Coalition and the Oregon Cultural Trust, together investing in Oregon’s arts, heritage, and humanities.”
+2) All visual or oral publicity for a funded project must include the following acknowledgement: “Funded in part by the Jackson County Cultural Coalition and the Oregon Cultural Trust, together investing in Oregon’s arts, heritage, and humanities.”

-3. Must provide visual documentation (digital files) for use on the JCCC website to help promote your organization and Jackson County culture.
+3) Must provide visual documentation (digital files) for use on the JCCC website to help promote your organization and Jackson County culture.

-Download the JCCC Grant Guidelines and Application 2024 (.docx)
+Download the 2027 JCCC Grant Application (.docx)

-Download the 2024 Project Budget Sample (.xlsx)
+Download the 2027 Project Budget Sample (.xlsx)

 View the Grants 101 PowerPoint for tips